 4. Practice Mindfulness

 Learn to quiet your mind.
 Meditate.
 Find calmness within yourself.
 The practice of mindfulness helps you deal with the negative emotions like fear, panic, sadness and pain.
 It is very effective in reducing stress and anxiety.
 It will also help you get in touch with your inner self.
+If you need assistance on how to practice meditation and mindfulness, sometimes it helps to seek the help of professionals who can teach you the practice of positive self-transformation.

 5. Adopt and Act on The Situation

 Instead of waiting for things to be better, do whatever you can to make it better now.
 Don’t wait for tomorrow.
 Your future begins today.
 Get rid of your stubbornness.
-Learn to adopt to the situation.
+Learn to adapt to the situation.

-Just take for example the COVID-19 pandemic, Wherever you are in world right now, you are affected.
+Just take for example the COVID-19 pandemic, Wherever you are in the world right now, you are affected.
 While a great number of people are not infected by the virus physically, the economic and even psychological impact has greatly affected millions of people around the world.
 You may be powerless to eliminate the problem but you can do something to lessen the impact in your life.
 You can keep yourself healthy by following the basic rule to combat diseases or do some simple things to improve your finances during a crisis.

 If you can follow these things, one day you will be surprised that you have passed the crisis successfully.
 You have become a better person.
 You are now more mature to face future challenges.